octoblu/alexa-service/docs/getting-started.md

 Go to [https://app.octoblu.com/login](https://app.octoblu.com/login) to sign in, or create a free Octoblu account.
 Once you've logged into your Octoblu account, add the **Octoblu Flows** skill to Amazon account, see the ["Enable Alexa Skills"](https://www.amazon.com/gp/help/customer/display.html?nodeId=201848700) documentation.
 When prompted to link your account use your Octoblu credentials.

 # Examples

+Here are a few examples to get started with.

 ## Hello World